Remember your audience

 Give specific project examples

 Companies provide better applications if they are given concrete examples.
-Avoid being too general, providing detailed examples will give companies a better idea of student capabilities, and attract higher quality projects.
+Avoid being too general, providing detailed examples will give companies a better idea of learner capabilities, and attract higher quality projects.

-Do: "Students can create a plan to improve search engine optimization on keywords of your choosing".
+Do: "Learners can create a plan to improve search engine optimization on keywords of your choosing".